AnyChart/docs.anychart.com/Stock_Charts/Technical_Indicators/KDJ.md

 - multipliers of the %K and %D values for %J value calculating
 - series types of the %K, %D and %J values.

-The following code sample demonstrates a KDJ indicator with %K value with period of 10 and EMA smoothing and %D value with period of 20 and SMA smoothing.
+The following code shows how to create a KDJ indicator with %K value with period of 10 and EMA smoothing and %D value with period of 20 and SMA smoothing.

 ```
 var kdj = plot.kdj(mapping, 10, "EMA", 10, "SMA", 20);
 ```

-There are three series that form the KDJ indicator, so there is a methods for each of them: {api:anychart.core.stock.indicators.KDJ#kSeries}kSeries(){api} for drawing the %K series, {api:anychart.core.stock.indicators.KDJ#dSeries}dSeries(){api} for drawing the %D series and the {api:anychart.core.stock.indicators.KDJ#jSeries}jSeries(){api} for drawing the %J series.
+There are three series that form the KDJ indicator, so there is a methods for each of them:
+- {api:anychart.core.stock.indicators.KDJ#kSeries}kSeries(){api} for the %K series,
+- {api:anychart.core.stock.indicators.KDJ#dSeries}dSeries(){api} for the %D series,
+- {api:anychart.core.stock.indicators.KDJ#jSeries}jSeries(){api} for the %J series.

-The series type defining is not necessary, as it is possible to change the series type any time using the {api:anychart.core.stock.series.Column#seriesType}seriesType(){api} method.
+It is possible to change the series type any time using the {api:anychart.core.stock.series.Base#seriesType}seriesType(){api} method.

 ## Visualization